avahajr/avahajr.github.io/md/bio.md

 Hi there!
-I'm Ava Hajratwala and I'm a computer science major at Barnard College of Columbia University.
+I'm Ava Hajratwala and I'm a computer science major in my 3rd year at Barnard College of Columbia University.
 I'm based in NYC, but I'm originally from just outside of Ann Arbor, Michigan.

 I study computer science because I love how self-directed it is.
 Each new idea (or fundamentals course), regardless of experience level, is a launching point for seemingly endless new skills and projects.
 When I was a kid, for example, a casual interest in video games led me down a rabbithole to rudimentary game design in Scratch.
 And now in college, an introductory lesson in computer networking formed the foundation for me teaching myself frontend web development!